evhub/coconut/DOCS.md

 ### `consume`

-Coconut provides the `consume` function to efficiently exhaust an iterator and thus perform any lazy evaluation contained within it. `consume` takes one optional argument, `keep_last`, that defaults to 0 and specifies how many, if any, items from the end to return as an iterable (`None` will keep all elements).
+Coconut provides the `consume` function to efficiently exhaust an iterator and thus perform any lazy evaluation contained within it. `consume` takes one optional argument, `keep_last`, that defaults to 0 and specifies how many, if any, items from the end to return as a sequence (`None` will keep all elements).

 Equivalent to:
 ```coconut